Embrace-clarity/clarity-whitepaper/README.md

 # Fair distribution of value and full transparency

 Business between service providers and suppliers has always been happening under the table.
-Often deals might involve human expatiation, from the (real)miners to factories that mold the materials, to workers on the assembly line.
+Often deals might involve human rights violations, from the (real)miners to factories that mould the materials, to workers on the assembly line.

 With the blockchain will be able to trace who produced what and make sure this person is paid fairly every time a Clarity device is sold.
 The buyer will have the choice to pick a manufacturer based on their reputation.